 Ryan Paul Doran is writing his PhD in the Department of Philosophy at the University of Sheffield under the supervision of Dominic Gregory and Stephen Laurence.
 Ryan completed a B.Sci in Natural Sciences (Biology, Psychology & Philosophy) at the University of Durham in 2009, and an MA in Philosophy at King’s College London in 2011.
 His doctoral work seeks to bring the findings and methods of the mind sciences to bear on certain debates in philosophical aesthetics.
 In addition to his doctoral work, he is also working on experiments on bad art and the mere exposure effect with Aaron Meskin, Matthew Kieran and Marc Phalen, and on the aesthetic emotions with Simone Schnall.
 Aside from his interest in philosophical and empirical aesthetics, Ryan is interested in a wide variety of issues in the philosophy of cognitive science, including the influence of language on thought, cognitive penetrability, the nature of the emotions, and the debate between empiricism and nativism.

 Lily FitzGibbon is a developmental psychologist with philosophical leanings.
-Lily completed a BA, MA and PhD between the Philosophy and Psychology departments at the University of Sheffield, before taking on postdoctoral research positions at the University of Birmingham, and then the University of Southern California.
+Lily completed a BA, MA and PhD between the Philosophy and Psychology departments at the University of Sheffield, before taking on postdoctoral research positions at the University of Birmingham, the University of Southern California, and now the University of Reading.
 Her research broadly investigates cognitive control and decision making through the lifespan.
-In her current position, at the University of Southern California, she investigates young children’s counterfactual curiosity: their intrinsic interest in ‘what might have been’.
+In her current position, at the University of Reading, she investigates how curiosity relates to learning and decision making.
 She loves the technical and experiment design side of experimental research, and is always willing to get involved with interdisciplinary projects as a technical advisor.

 Alexander Green is starting a PhD in developmental psychology at the University of Warwick, as part of the Sense of Commitment project.
 His doctoral thesis focuses on the development of a sense of commitment in young children and will be conducted under the supervision of Dr. John Michael.
 Alexander recently completed an MPhil in Warwick’s Philosophy department which focused on the relation between episodic memory and imagination.
 Beyond developmental psychology, Alexander’s interests lie in cognitive science and the philosophy of mind more generally construed, particularly social and numerical cognition.